drimpossible/Deep-Expander-Networks/README.md

 ## Contents
 1. Introduction
 2. Installation and Dependencies

+## TBA Shortly

 2. Usage (Refer run_cifar.sh.
 Complete  instructions to be updated)
-3. Results on CIFAR
+3. Replication Results on CIFAR
-4. Results on ImageNet
+4. Replication Results on ImageNet

 ## Introduction
 Efficient CNN designs like ResNets and DenseNet were proposed to improve accuracy vs efficiency trade-offs.
 They essentially increased the connectivity, allowing efficient information flow across layers.
 Inspired by these techniques, we propose to model connections between filters of a CNN using graphs which are simultaneously sparse and well connected.
 Sparsity results in efficiency while well connectedness can preserve the expressive power of the CNNs.